 Washington Post Principal of the Year Award

-The Washington Post Principal of the Year Award recognizes principals who go beyond the day-to-day demands of their position to create an exceptional educational environment.
+The Washington Post Principal of the Year Award aims to recognize principals who go beyond the day-to-day demands of their position to create an exceptional educational environment for their staff and students.
+The award is intended to encourage excellence in school leadership and inspire positive organizational improvements in local school systems.

 One regional winner will be selected for Principal of the Year.
 The awardee will receive a signature trophy and a $7,500 monetary award as well as a ½ page feature spot in the Washington Post Newspaper.